Mazotis/ffmpeg-on-clear-linux/README.md

 ## Requirements

 Although testing was done using a NVIDIA GPU, the Intel(R) Media SDK is included during the build process.
-For NVIDIA GPUs, this requires the proprietary driver to be installed under ```/opt/nvidia```.
+For NVIDIA graphics, this requires the proprietary driver to be installed under ```/opt/nvidia```.
 Optionally install CUDA for extra hardware acceleration capabilities.
 See installation guides [NVIDIA Drivers](https://docs.01.org/clearlinux/latest/tutorials/nvidia.html) and [NVIDIA CUDA Toolkit](https://docs.01.org/clearlinux/latest/tutorials/nvidia-cuda.html) at Clear Linux.

 Set your GPU's [compute capability](https://en.wikipedia.org/wiki/CUDA) in ```localenv```.
 The file resides at the top-level and is ignored by Git.
 For example, the GeForce GTX 1660 model supports max ```7.5``` compute capability.
 Omit this step is using a non-NVIDIA GPU.